ItaloBorrelli/advent-of-code/README.md

 # Advent of Code

 This repository is intended as a framework for writing and running Advent of Code challenge code in Haskell.
-It uses a lot of code from [samcoy3's template](https://github.com/samcoy3/advent-of-code-template) and adds some utilities to automatically generate files for test code.
+I started with an empty repo then realized [samcoy3's template](https://github.com/samcoy3/advent-of-code-template) had a lot of what I wanted to do, so I created this as a fork, though it also adds some utilities to automatically generate files for test code.

 ## Setup